 Medicare Advantage plans can vary by state regarding beneficiaries and participation rates.
 In Arizona, for example, Medicare Advantage participation rates are at 32.58%, with beneficiaries totaling 26,173.

-Arizona Medicare Advantage Plans
+Arizona Medicare Advantage plans

 Medicare Advantage plans are offered through private insurance companies.
-These plans provide you the same benefits that Original Medicare does.
+These plans provide you with the same benefits that Original Medicare does.

 It’s another way to get coverage with a private plan instead of Original Medicare through the federal government program.
 Some of these plans do include prescription drug coverage, but not all.